hannesvdvreken/nn/README.md

 Also when `layers` is equal to 2, the weight matrix between the only internal layer and the output layer has `layer_size * output_size` values, with `output_size` the number of columns in the output csv file.

+### lambda
+When lambda is NOT set, the program will test for lambdas 0.00, 0.01, 0.02, 0.04, till 10.24.
+Best is to run the program; decide a good lambda that fit's the data and insert it into your `config.csv`.

+### learning_curve
+Defaults to 0.
+If set to 1 the program will pause and show some curves.

+### new_weights
+Defaults to 1.
+But can be 0 if you want to read weights from `-weights.csv` file.

 ## input
 The `main.m` script requires one command line argument, which is the name of the input file (without .csv).
 The input file is retrieved from the folder in the `input_path` variable.
 The csv with the output variables should have the same name, but should end with `-out.csv`.
 Both the input and the output file should have integers, separated with comma's (`,`).
 The output file only has 0 and 1 values.
 Do not confuse the `output` file with the saved weights file.